 Jack Hughes nets first NHL goal as Devils blank Canucks

-Rookie Jack Hughes scored his first NHL goal and Mackenzie Blackwood recorded his first shutout of the season as the New Jersey Devils skated to a 1-0 win over the visiting Vancouver Canucks on Saturday afternoon in Newark, N.J.
+Rookie Jack Hughes scored his first NHL goal, and Mackenzie Blackwood recorded his first shutout of the season as the New Jersey Devils skated to a 1-0 win over the Vancouver Canucks on Saturday afternoon in Newark, N.J.

 Blackwood stopped 25 shots to improve to a perfect 3-0-0 against the Canucks